-The Best Vegan Omega-3 Supplement (Fish Oil Alternative)
+Best Vegan Omega-3 Supplement (To Supercharge Your Health)

-Now if you're unfamiliar with these algal oil supplements it's can be quite difficult knowing what to look for.
+Now if you're unfamiliar with these algal oil pills it can be quite difficult finding a good product.

 Omega-3 per serving

 336 mg DHA, 158 EPA, 36 mg DPA

 200 mg DHA, 100 mg EPA

 270 mg DHA, 135 mg EPA